 Parts of our first house weren’t very functional for us.
 We had to come up with some unique solutions to make it work.

-We didn’t have an entryway, so we had to find a place to put our stuff when we walked in.
-We put coat hooks up along the stairs to the basement.
+We didn’t have an entryway, so we had to find a place to put our stuff when we walked in the door.
+We hung coat hooks along the stairs to the basement.
 There was room for a few shoes right inside the door, but we had to put the rest of our shoes on a rack in the basement.
 There was a small piece of wall up at the top of the stairs that we also made use of.
-I found a small, skinny cabinet from Ikea (this one) that was meant for shoes, but I used it to put my purse, Mozzie’s stuff, and our recycling in.
+I found a small, skinny cabinet from Ikea that was meant for shoes, but I used it to put my purse, dog stuff, and our recycling in.

 When we didn’t have money for more than one window air conditioner for the summer, we moved our dining table into the kitchen and made the dining room into our bedroom for the summer.
 We got an air conditioner that would work for the whole main floor, so we basically turned our main floor into a studio apartment for the summer so that we could stay cool.

-We’ve also used our dining room as a workout room and as an office.
+We’ve also used our dining room as a home gym and as an office.

-You don’t have to use each room in your house for what it was meant for.
-You can get creative.
+You don’t have to use each room in your house for what it was created for.
 Use your space however it is most functional for you.

 Change What You Can